Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Christmas is a favorite time of year for children and for the child in each of us.
-We all have memories and mementos of Christmas' past.
-Have you ever thought about making a nativity scene that could become a family heirloom?
+We all have memories and mementos of Christmases past.
+Have you ever thought about making a Nativity scene that could become a family heirloom?
 Would you if you just knew how to make one?

-In this article I'll show you how to craft Christmas nativity scenes.
-This lens will show you pictures of different nativity scenes and stables and take you, at a click, to directions on how to make them.
+In this article, I'll show you how to craft Christmas Nativity scenes.
+This article will show you pictures of different Nativity scenes and stables and will take you, at a click, to directions on how to make them.

-To make the set shown above, go to the Crafts Unleashed site.
+To make the finger puppet set shown above, go to The Idea Room.

 Make Nativity characters that the little ones can play with.
 A great way to tell or read the Nativity story to the kids.
-Find directions for making these peg dolls at MAKING BOYS MEN.
+Find directions for making these peg dolls at Christianity Cove.

 I love the idea of letting the little ones play with this set of Nativity blocks.
 Go to Helping Little Hands for directions on how to make these blocks.